plausible/docs/docs/google-search-console-integration.md

 You can always view your Plausible Analytics integration in your Google account within the section "**Third-party apps with account access**".
 Here's how it looks like.

 <img alt="Third-party apps with account access" src={useBaseUrl('img/third-party-apps.png')} />

+## Remove the Google Search Console integration

+If you'd like to remove the Google Search Console integration, click on the "**Unlink Google account**" button in the "**Google Integration**" section of your website settings.